Hashcode-Ankit/Plant-Disease-Detection/readme.md

 Soon Website will be Deployed

 ## What will be in the website
-* Home Page Containing Picture Uploading option.
+* Home Page Containing Picture Uploading option and test by Link.
 * Fast Prediction
 * Cure Suggestions
 * Information about Disease